-6.9.3 Unsatisfactory Performance Review Should a tenured faculty member, having received an annual performance rating of unsatisfactory, receive unsatisfactory ratings in the subsequent two years, or two such ratings in the subsequent three-year period, he or she will participate in unsatisfactory performance review.
+6.9.3 Unsatisfactory Performance Review Should a tenured faculty member receive an overall unsatisfactory rating in the subsequent two years, or two such ratings in the subsequent three-year period, he or she will participate in unsatisfactory performance review.
 Unsatisfactory performance review consists of an in-depth examination of the teaching, professional activity, and service record of the faculty member over the last five years, conducted by the Promotion and Tenure Committee of the faculty member’s college.
 The faculty member submits to the committee a performance review credentials file for those years, the contents and organization of which address the three areas (teaching, professional activity, service), with emphasis on the area(s) found unsatisfactory in previous performance evaluations.
 Included in the file is the written performance evaluation documentation for the five years and any documentation regarding development plans (see §6.9.2) undertaken during that period.
 Following a careful review of the materials, the Promotion and Tenure Committee of the faculty member’s college shall report its findings in writing to the President, along with one of these recommendations:

 • no additional sanction (meets basic responsibilities and minimal performance expectations as set forth in §6.3);